 The study of cultural artefacts in archaeology and anthropology.
 Addresses practical problems of classification and laboratory analysis, as well as the interpretation of material symbolism, meaning and agency.

-Material culture studies is the study of artefacts.
-In broad terms, material culture studies aim to investigate the relationship between human society and the material objects used by that society.
-The central concern of this course is to look at a range of theoretical and methodological approaches to the study of prehistoric and historic artefacts concentrating on those items found in sites in New Zealand and the tropical Pacific.
-This covers such issues as form, style, technology, function, classification and social interpretations.
-The course takes a hands-on approach to artefact studies and is approximately equally divided between formal lectures and practical laboratories.
-In lectures we draw heavily on international case studies, and provide a historical overview of approaches to material culture studies and look at previous work in the field.
+Material culture studies aims to investigate the relationship between human sociocultural groups and the material objects they produce and use.
+This paper looks at a range of theoretical and methodological approaches to the study of archaeological and contemporary artefacts, particularly those relevant to research in New Zealand and the tropical Pacific.
+We cover such issues as describing and understanding form, style, technology, function, classification and social meaning.
+The course takes a hands-on approach and is approximately equally divided between formal lectures and practical laboratories.
+In lectures we draw heavily on international case studies, and provide a historical overview of approaches to material culture.
 The practical sessions provide instruction on the handling, description and analysis of selected artefact classes and involve experimental class projects.

 |Paper title||Material Culture Studies|